Rationale-Enhanced Decoding for Multi-modal Chain-of-Thought: Preliminaries

 \textbf{Weakened influence of rationales.} Here, we measure attention contribution scores~\cite{Kobayashi_EMNLP20_attention_contribution,Basu_NeurIPS24_understanding_info_lvlm,Kang_ICLR25_visual_attention_sink} to quantify input token $(x,r,q)$ contributions to output $\bm{y}$.
 Ideally, CoT prediction should derive substantial contributions from both image and rationale tokens.
 The contribution score from $i$-th token to $j$-th token at the $l$-th layer and $h$-th head is computed by $\|\alpha^{l,h}_{i,j}\bm{z}^{l-1}_j\bm{W}^{l,h}_{OV}\|$, where $\alpha^{l,h}_{i,j}$ is attention score, $\bm{z}^{l-1}_j$ is the output of the previous layer, and $\bm{W}^{l,h}_{OV}$ is the output projection matrix in transformer-based LVLMs.
-We describe more details of the evaluation protocol in Appendix~\ref{append:preexp_setting}.
-Figure~\ref{fig:preexp_attention_contribution} shows the attention contributions in the middle layer of Gemma-3-12B for each case of input for decoding, where the scores are computed for each token corresponding to $x$, $r$, and $q$, respectively, and displayed as percentages of the overall contribution score for each input type.
+We describe more details of the evaluation protocol in Appendix.
+Figure~\ref{fig:preexp_attention_contribution} shows the attention contributions in the middle layer of Gemma-3-12B for each case of input for decoding, where the scores are computed for each token corresponding to $x$, $r$, and $q$, respectively, and displayed as percentages of the overall contribution score for each input type \footnote{We analyzed a middle layer because prior work shows it is where LVLMs primarily perform multi-modal fusion to integrate vision and language~\cite{Neo_ICLR25_interpetting_lvlms}.
+This allows us to observe the model’s attention balance between the image and rationale during this crucial integration process, before the representation becomes overly specialized for the final output task.}.
 While image and rationales contribute largely when conditioned individually (i.e., $(x,q)$, $(r_\mathrm{CoT},q)$, and $(r_\mathrm{CCoT},q)$), in multi-modal CoT (i.e., $(x,r_\mathrm{CoT},q)$, and $(x,r_\mathrm{CCoT},q)$), image tokens dominate and rationale contribution is remarkably reduced.

 \textbf{Lack of grounding on rationale contents.} Next, we analyze rationale content effects by replacing original rationale $r$ with an irrelevant rationale $r^\prime$ generated from another random $(x^\prime,q^\prime)$ pair.
 We expect that intervening by $r^\prime$ will largely degrade the performance.
 Table~\ref{tab:preexp_intervention} shows the test accuracy on GQA for the combinations of decoding strategy and input for decoding.
 While CoT and CCoT with $(x,r,q)$ improved the baseline performance with Gemma-3-4B, they degraded the performance with Gemma-3-12B.
 More importantly, in Table~\ref{tab:preexp_intervention}, CoT/CCoT with the irrelevant rationale $r^\prime$ via $(x,r^\prime,q)$ performed similarity to using original $r$, indicating that LVLMs ignore the contents of $r$ and the performance gain comes from other causes.
 Conversely, decoding with $(r^\prime,q)$ largely dropped the scores from that with $(r,q)$, implying that LVLMs use $r$ when $x$ is absent.
 This phenomenon could potentially be attributed to several factors, including position bias in the LLM backbones~\cite{Zhang_NeurIPS24_pos_bias,Zhang_EMNLP24_instruct_pos_bias}, attention sink~\cite{Xiao_ICLR24_attention_sink,Gu_ICLR25_when_attention_sink_emerges,Kang_ICLR25_visual_attention_sink}, and/or overfitting to visual instruction tuning~\cite{Li_EMNLP23_evaluating_lvlm,He_ICLR25_analyzing_FGVR_lvlm}.
 Since our focus is training-free CoT in off-the-shelf LVLMs, we leave a deeper analysis for future work.\looseness-1